CruS-Modding-Infrastructure/crus-modbase/README.md

 2. Extract its folder to `%appdata%\Godot\app_userdata\Cruelty Squad\levels`
    - This folder is created automatically if you run the game with the mod installed, or you can create it yourself

-## List of released levels
+## Where to find custom levels

+Check out [CRUS.CC](https://crus.cc/maps/newest/) for all the released maps

-Check out [this guide](https://hackmd.io/@OsM6oUcXSwG3mLNvTlPMZg/SkYQwbONu) if you want to make your own
+See [this guide](https://hackmd.io/@OsM6oUcXSwG3mLNvTlPMZg/SkYQwbONu) if you want to make your own

 - [Sin Space Extended](https://github.com/crustyrashky/crus-modbase/files/6559547/SinSpaceExtended.zip) by Uggo and Consumer Softproducts
 - [Belgha Festival](https://github.com/crustyrashky/crus-modbase/files/6595422/Belgha_Festival_V1.3.zip) by oldmankai and Just_Matt